Ida (band): History

 In 2005 Ida released Heart Like a River with Polyvinyl Record Co., their current record label.
-Violinist Jean Cook (Jon Langford, The Mekons) joined the band at this time, followed by drummer Ruth Keating.
-The band relocated to Woodstock, NY and began recording at Levon Helm Studios, where they collaborated with Levon Helm and played several Midnight Rambles.
+Violinist Jean Cook (Jon Langford, The Waco Brothers) joined the band at this time, followed by drummer Ruth Keating.
+The band relocated to Woodstock, New York and began recording at Levon Helm Studios, where they collaborated with Levon Helm and played several Midnight Rambles.
 This led to the release of Lovers Prayers in 2008, and 2009's My Fair, My Dark EP.
-Recorded simultaneously with Lovers Prayers, a collaboration with outsider folk legend Michael Hurley led to 2009's Ida Con Snock which was released on Gnomonsong, Devendra Banhart and Andy Cabic’s label.
+Recorded simultaneously with Lovers Prayers, a collaboration with outsider folk legend Michael Hurley led to 2009's Ida Con Snock which was released on Gnomonsong, Devendra Banhart and Andy Cabic's label.

-Ida’s music has appeared on both the radio show and the Showtime series of This American Life.
-In 2008 they were featured on NPR’s Bryant Park Project.
-They have toured, collaborated, or played shows with many bands and artists such as Low, His Name Is Alive, Levon Helm, Michael Hurley, Tara Jane O'Neil, Bernie Worrell, The Rachels, Karate, Retsin, Beekeeper, Mates of State, Elliott Smith, Bob Mould, Cat Power, Death Cab for Cutie, The Magnetic Fields, The Secret Stars, The Holmes Brothers, Broadcast, Mark Eitzel, Steve Malkmus and many others.
+Ida's music has appeared on both the radio show and the Showtime series of This American Life.
+In 2008 they were featured on NPR's Bryant Park Project.
+They have toured, collaborated, or played shows with many bands and artists such as Low, His Name Is Alive, Levon Helm, Michael Hurley, Tara Jane O'Neil, Bernie Worrell, Rachel's, Karate, Retsin, Beekeeper, Mates of State, Elliott Smith, Bob Mould, Cat Power, Death Cab for Cutie, The Magnetic Fields, The Secret Stars, The Holmes Brothers, Broadcast, Mark Eitzel, Steve Malkmus and many others.

+After more than 13 years on hiatus (since 2010) Ida briefly reformed in 2023 for Numero Group's 'Numero Twenty' show in Los Angeles.
+In 2025, the band rejoined Tsunami for a more extensive national tour, announced initially in September 2024.